 The Baltic countries begin to waken from their wintertime slumber during the spring months of March, April, and May.
 Lithuania, as the southernmost of the three countries, may see slightly better temperatures than Latvia or Estonia, particularly when capitals are taken into consideration.
 Lithuania’s capital of Vilnius is well inland, escaping the colder coastal climate seen by cities such as Klaipeda and Palanga, while Riga and Tallinn may still be in the grips of colder winds and chances of snow.

 Middle-to-late spring is an excellent time to visit Lithuania, particularly if you’re up to bracing temperatures and don’t mind a little rain.

 Each springtime is different in Lithuania.
 Sometimes winter lingers well into April, though other years may be blessed with signs of warmer weather in March.
 Keeping an eye on general weather trends will help you plan what to pack, but it’s important to be versatile in your choices no matter what the weather prediction estimates.
 Forecasts can change very quickly in this region of the world, making any type of weather guarantee impossible.
-Furthermore, wind and rain can make even moderate temperatures unpleasant while sightseeing, so consider your personal tolerance for variations in weather conditions.
+Furthermore, wind and rain can make even moderate temperatures unpleasant while sightseeing, so keep your personal tolerance for variations in weather conditions in mind.